shachar700/3D-Models-automaton/README.rst

 * Python 2.6+
 * pip install numpy
 * pip install pillow
-* pip install poster
+* pip install poster (optional, available for Python 2.x only)
 * pip install pypiwin32
-* pip install wikitools
+* pip install wikitools (available for Python 2.x only)

 If you have trouble with pip, install the Microsoft Visual C++ compiler.